 I first remember going abroad when I was eight years old.
-Baby me had already been carted across four continents, but eight is when I discovered the world.
+Baby me had already been carted across several continents, but eight is when I discovered the world.
 It was also the summer when I began to read.

 I spent days paging through Star Wars novels on my uncle's desert farm.
 I looked up from vintage Twilight Zone comics one night to see baboons watching through the window.
 I devoured fairytales sitting in a stone house's under-basement, at the edge of a pit where the frothing sea roared up from the bottom like a caged beast.

 After that summer, I came back and continued growing up in the American Midwest.
 But my imagination never came home.
 Since then, I have gone on my own "errant adventures" and nearly fallen off cliffs in more countries than I'd like to admit.
 I received a painting degree with honors from the Herron School of Art & Design in 2010, and give them all the credit (for the adventures, not the near-death experiences).

 When I write, I try to capture how I felt like as a child, where fantasy is just another unexplored country, where danger and wonder go hand in hand with chores and eating your vegetables.